 Serving the community in Camberley town centre on Friday and Saturday nights Street Angels operates with support from Surrey Police and the Safer Surrey Heath Partnership.
 See Article written by Alison Parker from St Michael's containing quotes from many Street Angels

-On the 7th December a week after the people of France reflected on the losses suffered recently in Paris, leaders from many of the major faith groups gathered in Camberley to declare their shared commitment to peace – you can read more about it here…
+Last year on the 7th December a week after the people of France reflected on the losses suffered recently in Paris, leaders from many of the major faith groups gathered in Camberley to declare their shared commitment to peace – you can read more about it here…

 On Saturday the 28th November a number of Camberley church members, (along with others from Reading, Bracknell, Oxford & Woking) attended a training day on Caring for Ex-Offenders which was run by New Leaf, we are hoping to develop a mentoring project here in Camberley.
 If you are interested in hearing more about this and getting involved, OR maybe you have some experience that you can share with us please get in touch.

-Earlier in the Year:
+Earlier last Year:

 On June 25th 40 of us gathered together in CrossRoads Church to celebrate the Churches engagement in the community and to think about the next leg of the journey for Churches Together (as the paid role of PDO comes to an end in the summer).
 There was a great sense of unity and quite a buzz as everyone had the opportunity to express their thoughts about the areas of priority.
 The top 6 were: